Sustainable Cooks

 Stovetop Method:

 Combine all ingredients in a saucepan.
-Bring mixture to a boil, reduce to low and cook for 15 minutes with the lid on.
+Bring mixture to a boil, reduce to low, and cook for 15 minutes with the lid on.

-Nutrition Facts
+Nutrition

-Leave a Reply
+Leave a comment

 Your email address will not be published.
 Required fields are marked *